Boemska/h54s/README.md

 - "httpError" if http request failed returning status code other than 200.
 - "unknownError" if data is returned, and it's valid json, but dates could not be converted or string values could not be decoded
 - "programNotFound" if sasProgram parameter path is not correct or the user doesn't have the permission to execute it
+- "programError" if `status` in SAS response is not equal to "success".
+Value of `status` property is saved in `err.status`

 ### login(user, pass, callback)